shantlr/compose-reducer/README.md

 WARNING: experimental

-To facilitate reducer reusability `s` allow very simple dependency injection in combinaison with `injectResolver`.
+To facilitate reducer reusability `provideResolver` allow very simple dependency injection in combinaison with `injectResolver`.

 Like `context`, provided reducers are only available to provided sub reducers.
 In case a reducer has been previously provided, it will be overridden.